burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 According to [Draft C++2020 Standard, p.455, Section 15.11](https://open-std.org/jtc1/sc22/wg21/docs/papers/2020/n4861.pdf): Future versions of this International Standard might replace the values of these macros with greater values.

-If you want to produce compatible code, use the following constructions (starting from C++2020) can be used for feature tests:
+If you want to produce compatible code, use the following constructions (starting from C++2020).
+It can be used for feature tests:
 ```cpp
 #if __cpp_char8_t >= 201811L
 ///